 360 and Virtual Reality Video

 At Soundview we’re already discovering the opportunities that exist in 360 and Virtual Reality video.
 This is something that was definitely not on our radar in 2010!
-For example, take our work with Geevor Tin Mine in Cornwall.
+For example, take 360 VR video tour Cornwall work with Geevor Tin Mine.
 With the introduction of an interactive Virtual Reality tour more visitors to this world heritage site can enjoy the mine experience than ever before.
-And then there’s our 360 videos for Crealy-visitors to their website can take a virtual tour of the rides.
+And then there’s our 360 VR video Devon work for Crealy-visitors to their website can take a virtual tour of the rides.
 And we know these immersive experiences are working because Geevor went out and bought more headsets so even more people can take the tour, and Crealy’s films have been viewed over 25,000 times!

 Development: Inclusivity and Interactivity